As a firefighter, you’ll constantly be learning new skills and developing your knowledge.

 - First Class Firefighter – has gained the competencies required by the TFS and has 36 months experience;

-- Senior Firefighter – has gained the competencies required by the TFS and has 48 months experience.
+- Senior Firefighter – has gained the competencies required by the TFS.

 Once they’re Senior Firefighters, many firefighters choose the leadership career path.
 This provides greater responsibilities in the management of emergency incidents, people and resources within the Region.